-Stroll around Maryland’s capital city to witness the unique architecture of Historic Annapolis, such as the 1700s Maryland State House, Banneker-Douglass Museum, and other 18th-century historic buildings on every corner.
+Stroll around Maryland’s capital city to witness the unique architecture of Historic Annapolis, such as the 1700s Maryland State House, Banneker-Douglass Museum, and other 18th-century historic buildings on every corner (it’s quite romantic!).

 Outdoor enthusiasts can head to Quiet Waters Park for hiking, biking, and running.
 Don’t miss the annual Renaissance Festival held in Greenstreet Gardens if you want to travel back in time!

 While Annapolis is one of the obvious Baltimore day trips, it is still one that you can take over and over to get a deep feel for the city.